tf-jlemasters/college_db/README.md

 - [Repository Link](#Repository)
 - [GitHub Info](#GitHub)
 ## Installation
 Fork repository, and open the project in your terminal.
-Run ```./insert_data.sh``` in the terminal to create database.
+Run ```./insert_data.sh``` in the terminal to run the script after dumping the database.
 ## Contributors
 Jackson LeMasters
 ## Repository